 Chapter 2: A Man and His Plan

-The plan was somewhat unusual, having two levels: the lower level was the main living space, an open area that combined kitchen, living room and bedroom, and surrounded on three sides by floor-to-ceiling windows; the upper level comprised a studio, office and garage.
+After nearly two dozen drafts—some of which involved unusual construction—I arrived at a relatively simple plan having two levels: the lower level was the main living space, an open area that combined kitchen, living room and bedroom, and surrounded on three sides by floor-to-ceiling windows; the upper level comprised a studio, office and garage.
 One more twist: the entire structure would be poured concrete, partly because the house would be half-buried in the ravine, and partly because I like the material (especially after having visited Fonthill).
 My architect was relieved to be working on something other than an "ordinary McMansion."
-This was certainly anything but; at a mere eight hundred square feet, it nearly qualified as a mini-home.
+This was certainly anything but, and at less than eight hundred square feet, it nearly qualified as a mini-home.

 But I was about to be surprised.
 When I finally staked out the foundation perimeter where the house would go, I discovered it wouldn't fit—even as small as it was, it sat within a few feet of two huge trees, one on either side.
 And I adamantly refused to cut either of them down.
 Indeed, I resisted cutting down any trees.
 Thankfully, most that stood where the house was going were either dead or dying; there was only one "good" tree that I had no choice but to drop.
 It was heartbreaking.